-In survival situations, the Federal Emergency Management Agency advises three days worth of water (1 gallon per person per day), three days worth of non-perishable food, a comprehensive first aid kit, a flashlight with extra batteries, sanitation supplies and a pliers or a wrench, among other essential emergency items.
+In survival situations, the Federal Emergency Management Agency advises three days' worth of water (1 gallon per person per day), three days' worth of non-perishable food, a comprehensive first aid kit, a flashlight with extra batteries, sanitation supplies, and pliers or a wrench, among other essential emergency items.

 Preparing for survival at home requires the same type of preparation, but is done on a smaller scale for your family.
 FEMA recommends ensuring your family has enough food and water for pets and notes that having activities around for children is also a good idea.
-Moreover, the organization advises each home having access to local maps, cash or traveler's checks, warm blankets and clothing, emergency reference materials and matches in a waterproof container.
+Moreover, the organization advises each home to have access to local maps, cash or traveler's checks, warm blankets and clothing, emergency reference materials, and matches in a waterproof container.